 Agriculture has been a way of life in Indiana for thousands of years and continues to be an important industry and economic driver for the state.
 As cities expand and other industries develop, the loss of farmland, specifically prime farmland, remains a concern.
 Data from the 2017 United States Department of Agriculture (USDA) Census of Agriculture1 shows 14.9 million acres of Indiana's 22.9 million acres are farmland, which accounts for 65 percent of the total land use.
-The state's cropland and pastureland totaled 12.9 million and 509,000 acres, respectively.
-This is 87 percent and 3 percent of all farmland acres, respectively.
-The remaining 1.5 million acres is used for other agricultural production, including wood products, and numerous specialty crops, including blueberries, peppermint, processing tomatoes, watermelon, cantaloupe, snap beans and cucumbers.
+The state's cropland totaled 12.9 million acres (or 87 percent of total farmland), and pastureland totaled 509,000 acres (or 3 percent of total farmland).
+The remaining 1.5 million acres (10 percent) is used for other agricultural production, including wood products, and numerous specialty crops, including blueberries, peppermint, processing tomatoes, watermelon, cantaloupe, snap beans, and cucumbers.

 In 2015, 12.6 million acres of Indiana was considered prime farmland.
-Prime farmland is identified by the U.S. Department of Agriculture (USDA) - Natural Resources Conservation Service (NRCS) as having the best combination of physical and chemical characteristics for producing food, feed, forage, fiber and oilseed crops.
+Prime farmland is identified by the U.S. Department of Agriculture (USDA) - Natural Resources Conservation Service (NRCS) as having the best combination of physical and chemical characteristics for producing food, feed, forage, fiber, and oilseed crops.
 Indiana has maintained a fairly consistent amount of prime farmland, with estimated losses of only 3.8 percent between 1982 and 2015 (2015 National Resources Inventory).
 The estimated price per acre of prime farmland in the Southwest region of Indiana is \$9,150 (Purdue Agricultural Economics Report).

-Farmland preservation and the conversion/loss of prime and unique farmland are important issues in Indiana.
+Farmland preservation and the conversion/loss of prime and unique farmland are important issues in Indiana2.
 As technology and industries evolve, land use needs continue to evolve as well.
 To protect and slow the loss of farmland, Congress enacted the Farmland Protection Policy Act (FPPA) in 1981.
 The purpose of the FPPA was not to stop development of farmland, but to guide industries to develop areas that are less suitable for farming.
 This action serves to protect the more valuable high-quality farmland while balancing the need for urban and rural uses.
-Detailed analyses and agency coordination under the FPPA for impacts to prime farmland will be conducted in the Tier 2 NEPA studies.
+Detailed analyses and agency coordination under the FPPA will be conducted in the Tier 2 NEPA studies.

-Approximately 31 percent of the total land area for the 12-county Study Area is used for growing pasture/hay, row crops and small grains.
+Approximately 31 percent of the total land area for the 12-county Study Area is used for pasture/hay, row crops and small grains.
 Approximately 9.5 percent of the total prime farmland in Indiana is within the Study Area.
-Within the Study Area, there is also a major poultry and poultry product producer.
+The Study Area is also a major poultry and poultry product producer.
 Any impacts to major structures used for agribusiness, such as poultry facilities, will be addressed in Section 3.5 - Relocation Impacts.